Nekaze/Python_Flask_RestAPI/README.md

 This project adds a simple flask RESTful API provides an interface to read, write and delete to a tiny DB instance, either by source_id or by log value.

+## Requirements
+Python3 is required
+It is recommended to use a venv and install there the project dependencies using the following command:
+`pip install -r requirements.txt`

 ## Usage:

 Display all DB entries